HajjSalad/STM32-Traffic-Control/README.md

 - Breadboards - Enables rapid prototyping and testing of the traffic light system.

 ### ⛓️ Hardware Connection
-RGB LED Connections:
+Traffic Light LED Connections
-- Common anode pins connected to ground (active-low configuration)
+- LEDs are configured in an active-low setup, with the common anode connected to ground.
-- Red and green channels driven by dedicated GPIO outputs
+- Red and green channels driven by dedicated GPIO outputs.
-- Yellow state achieved by simultaneously activating both red and green channels
+- Yellow state achieved by simultaneously activating both red and green channels.
 Button Connections:
-- Tactile switches connected to GPIO input pins with internal pull-up resistors
+- Tactile push buttons are connected to GPIO input pins configured with internal pull-up resistors.
-- Pressing a button pulls the input low, triggering a vehicle detection interrupt
+- Pressing a button pulls the input low, generating a GPIO external interrupt (EXTI) used to simulate vehicle detection.

-### 📍 Pin Assignments
+#### 📍 Pin Assignments
 |   LIGHT   |   RED     |   GREEN   |   BUTTON |
 |-----------|-----------|-----------|----------|
 |  `Light 1`  |   PB10    |    PB4    |   PC10   |